christopher-ward/student-grade-table/README.md

 ## Live Demo

 ## Features
-- Recorded grades can be view in a list.
+- User can view a list of recorded grades
-- Average grade is displayed
+- Average grade is displayed and updated as new grades are added
-- New grades can be added to the table
+- User can can added new grades to the table
-- Grades can be deleted from the table
+- User can delete grades from the table
 ## App Preview

 ## Development